dietercastel/SAE/README.md

 ## Features
 - Centralised secure session authentication on ALL routes except "/" and those specified in the `excludeSessionAuthRoutes` option.
 All defaults are secure and good to go.
 - Client-sessions provided by Mozilla's [node-client-sessions](https://github.com/mozilla/node-client-sessions) to enable REST services.
 Usage similar too regular sessions via `req.csession`.
-- [Cross-site Request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection to use in combination with AngularJS (Works without ANY configuration).
-Protection does not cover 'GET', 'HEAD', 'OPTIONS' HTTP requests for a good reason, see [Q&A](qa).
 - [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) support to be configured manually in a file or to be used in combination with [grunt-csp-express](https://www.npmjs.com/package/grunt-csp-express).
 - Incremental CSP updater for non-inline resources based on csp-reports for Firefox and Chrome.
 Can and should only be used in a testing or development environment.
-See [updateCSP](updateCSP).
+See [updateCSP](#updateCSP).
+- [Cross-site Request forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery) protection to use in combination with AngularJS (Works without ANY configuration).
+Protection does not cover 'GET', 'HEAD', 'OPTIONS' HTTP requests for a good reason, see [Q&A](#qa)!
+- Extensive logging in JSON with [Bunyan](https://github.com/trentm/node-bunyan) of:
+	* All session operations: (authentication) failure, update, create, destroy.
+Plus size limit warning.
+	* Potential XSRF attacks
+	* Incoming Content Security Policy reports.
 - Protection against a subtle JSON vulnerability (described [here](http://haacked.com/archive/2008/11/20/anatomy-of-a-subtle-json-vulnerability.aspx/))
 - Disabled x-powered-by header.
 - Uses [dont-sniff-mimetype](https://github.com/helmetjs/dont-sniff-mimetype) by default.
 - Denies frame/iframe inclusion by default (click-jacking protection) with [frameguard](https://github.com/helmetjs/frameguard).
-- Extensive logging in JSON with [Bunyan](https://github.com/trentm/node-bunyan) of
-	* All session operations: (authentication) failure, update, create, destroy.
-Plus size limit warning.
-	* Potential XSRF attacks
-	* Incoming CSP reports.

 ## Library Options